 The most famous – or perhaps that should be infamous – English translation of the Arabian Nights is undoubtedly that by Richard Burton – that is, Sir Richard Francis Burton, the nineteenth-century explorer.
 Far from toning down the sexual suggestiveness of the Nights for his Victorian readers, Burton actually added information, including footnotes explaining Oriental sexual customs for his readers (fittingly, Burton also translated the Kama Sutra into English).
 As a result, his translation had to be privately printed for paying subscribers, rather than published in the conventional manner.
 Burton was also purportedly the inspiration for Dr Henry Jones Sr, played by Sean Connery, in the 1989 film Indiana Jones and the Last Crusade.

 If you enjoyed this, we compiled 12 of our favourite misconceptions about literature, as well as some of our other favourite literary facts, in this special post – in which we reveal why Ernest Hemingway once stole a urinal and what particularly apt job Roald Dahl had as a schoolboy.
+You might also enjoy our interesting facts about Robin Hood.

 Image: Aladdin and Jasmine by bubba-courtlz, on deviantart.com.